 Who's At Risk?

 People who live in warm, humid climates are also at risk.
 Insect bites, crowded living conditions, and poor skin cleansing increase the risk of infection.
-(It may spread easily through schools and day-care centers.)
-Sports requiring skin-to-skin contact, having a weak immune system, or having a chronic skin problem such as eczema can also increase your child’s risk of getting impetigo.
-Lesions on the neck and scalp may occur with head lice (pediculosis capitis).
+Impetigo may spread easily through schools, daycare centers, and nurseries.
+Participating in sports involving skin-to-skin contact, having a weak immune system, or having a chronic skin problem such as eczema can also increase your child’s risk of getting impetigo.
+It is very contagious and may spread easily with skin-to-skin contact, especially among household members.

 Signs & Symptoms

-- Sometimes deeper, pus-filled sores and scabs that leave scars occur.
+- Sometimes deeper pus-filled sores and scabs that leave scars occur.

 - The person feels generally well (unless the impetigo is severe).

 For mild infection:

-- Gently wash the area with a mild soap and water twice or more daily and cover with gauze or a non-stick dressing if possible.
+- Gently wash the area with a mild soap and water twice or more daily and cover with gauze or a nonstick dressing, if possible.